tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 **Examples** [non-normative]: 'Pass' and 'Fail' examples of inputs and outputs for the test from the Test Validation Data.
 Example: "[dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in bdq:sourceAuthority"]
 [dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in bdq:sourceAuthority"]"

 **Use Cases** [non-normative]: For Consumers and Implementors.
 Descriptions of data example quality needs that this test helps to support.
-Example: "bdq:Record-Management", "bdq:alien-species"
+Example: "bdq:Record-Management", "bdq:Alien-Species"

 **Notes** [non-normative]: For implementors and Consumers.
 Additional, guidance that may be necessary for the accurate implementation of the tests.
 Example: "Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
 This test will fail if there is leading or trailing whitespace or there are leading or trailing non-printing characters."